electricpizzza/api-app-strapi/README.md

-# Notaire strapi backend application
+# strapi backend application
-An application to manage a notary forders and documents also to create acts and certificas
+An application to manage forders and documents also to create acts and certificas
 # api-app-strapi